Cortex System: Game mechanics

 Cortex is an extendable and modifiable game, but with some consistent mechanics.
 Characters are described with a number of trait sets, such as attributes, skills, relationships, or powers.
 Each trait within each set is rated with a die size.
 For example, a strong but unintelligent character might have Brawn d10 and Brains d4.
 When rolling dice, players select one trait from each set and roll their dice together as a pool.
 Dice that roll 1 are 'hitches', and represent something going wrong in the attempt.
 The highest two die results are added together for the player character's effective total.
 Another die not used in the total is selected as the effect die, the size of which determines the magnitude of the die roll's effect.

 Players have access to a limited pool of "plot point" tokens, which can be spent in a number of ways.
 Prominent among these is to roll more than one die from a single trait set, or to add additional die results to the total.

 Most Cortex games include Distinctions as one of the trait sets, which describe what makes the character distinctive.
 These traits are rolled as a d8 when they are beneficial.
 When the distinction hinders the character, however, it is rolled as a d4, and the player earns a plot point.

 History

 Sovereign Stone, produced by Sovereign Press, Inc and published by Corsair Publishing, based on the eponymous novels of Margaret Weis and Tracy Hickman, was the earliest iteration of the system.
 The game was written by Larry Elmore and Don Perrin.

 Cortex Classic

 In 2004, the rights to the Sovereign Stone game was transferred to Margaret Weis Productions, where the system was used for the Serenity Role Playing Game, published in 2005.
 The game system was used, with minor amendments, for the Battlestar Galactica Role Playing Game in 2007 and the Supernatural Role Playing Game in 2009.
 The underlying system was released as Cortex Role Playing Game System.
+In an interview with the "Tabletop Talk Podcast" from August 2025 Cam Banks stated, that the name "Cortex" was chosen for the name of the internet in the Firefly series.